 Private Universities

 Most international students in Thailand choose to study at private or international universities because of the diverse student and staff communities found at these institutions.
-Many universities also offer English programs, especially those who target international students, such as Assumption and Stamford International.
+Many universities also offer English programs, especially those that target international students, such as Assumption and Stamford International.

 These are universities that aren’t owned or funded by the government, whose tuition fees are relatively higher, and which are relatively easier to get into compared to national universities.